Dr. Uché Blackstock

 About Uché Blackstock

-Dr. Uché Blackstock’s story begins in her mother’s Brooklyn clinic, where medicine looked like listening, accountability, and a fierce belief that neighbors deserved the very best care.
-Guided by Dr. Dale Gloria Blackstock’s example, Uché learned that healing is scientific and it is human.
-Years later, she and her twin sister, Dr. Oni Blackstock, walked the halls of Harvard Medical School, becoming the first Black mother-daughter legacies in the school’s history.
-That lineage is the backbone of her work and the heart of her book, Legacy, which traces how personal inheritance and institutional history shape the care we all receive.
+Dr. Uché Blackstock’s story begins in her mother’s Brooklyn clinic, where medicine meant listening deeply, showing up fully, and believing that every patient deserved the highest standard of care.
+Under the guidance of her mother, Dr. Dale Gloria Blackstock, she came to understand that healing is both a science and a moral practice.
+Years later, she and her twin sister, Dr. Oni Blackstock, graduated from Harvard Medical School, becoming the first Black mother-daughter legacy graduates in the institution’s history.

 Contact us to learn how to bring Dr. Uché Blackstock to your next event.